TeemSucks/CatboyLand/README.md

 ## notice

-this repository may not be updated in the future and i am currently facing perssonal problems.. anyway you dont care so ill shut up abt it :D
+this repository may not be updated in the future as i am currently facing perssonal problems.. anyway you dont care so ill shut up abt it :D